Why is success frightening?

-Although some people are willing to do anything to succeed, this is certainly not the case for everyone.
-Just like failure, success can disrupt life and disturb tranquillity.
-It’s one of the bases for the fear of success.
+Although some people are willing to do anything to get to the top and realize their objectives, this is certainly not the case for everyone.
+Just like failure, success can disrupt life and disturb our tranquility.

 1. Because you have to go down an unfamiliar route

-It’s rare for success to be achieved within our daily lives.
+It’s rare for prosperity to be achieved within our daily lives.
 It’s often the result of time-consuming work that has to be carried out off the beaten track.
-To succeed, you have to surprise and be surprised.
+To accomplish things, you have to surprise and be surprised.
 It’s impossible to rest on your laurels, and this isn’t easy to do.
 Stepping out your comfort zone requires strength and energy, something we don’t always have.

 How can I accept this promotion if it will take me away from my office, from my colleagues?
 Why should I embark upon this project if I risk losing time and money?
 Success sometimes requires big changes that might scare us.